Application Performance Monitoring (APM)

 WP Engine has partnered with New Relic, leaders in Digital Intelligence, to include New Relic APM Pro as part of a new Application Performance Monitoring (APM) solution.
 Application Performance provides code-level visibility to help teams troubleshoot faster, optimize their WordPress experiences, and increase development agility.

-NOTE: APM bundles are available for Premium Dedicated and Enterprise hosting plans.
+NOTE: APM bundles are available for Premium and Enterprise hosting plans.
 APM is not currently available for Shared hosting plans.

 About Application Performance

 Application performance allows you to see detailed information about how your WordPress site on WP Engine is performing.
 This will allow you to see, to the code-level, what is causing bottlenecks in your site’s performance.
 You will have read access to the New Relic account, granting you the ability to see all the data New Relic collects on your sites performance.

 During your onboarding process of the product, you will be trained on how to use the Application Performance tool.
 It’s recommended that you have some experience with code development to get the most out of the service.

 Where Page Performance takes a point-in-time snapshot of a page and gives high level recommendations to improve performance, Application Performance gives real-time, ongoing, code-level monitoring to every part of your site so you can troubleshoot faster and optimize site performance.
 Overall APM provides more detailed insights all the way down to individual pieces of code or queries.

 At this time, Application Performance Monitoring is only available for dedicated hosting plans (Premium and Enterprise).
 APM is not available for shared hosting plans (Startup, Growth, Scale).
 If you would like to purchase this add-on for your plan, please reach out to your Account Manager.